kerthcet/homepage/themes/smigle/site/content/moments/kubeconeu_2023.md

   - Talk
 tags:
   - 2023
-  - Kubernetes
+  - kubernetes
-  - KubeCon
+  - kubecon
-  - Batch
+  - batch
-  - AI
+  - ai
-  - OpenSource
+  - opensource
 ---

 Give a talk with [@alculquicondor](https://github.com/alculquicondor) from Google about _How to build a batch system for the cloud with [Kueue](https://github.com/kubernetes-sigs/kueue)_.
 [Slides here](https://github.com/kerthcet/Slides/blob/main/year2023/kubecon-eu/kueue-deepdive.pdf).